Our School

 The Ziddi House members are RELENTLESS in pursuing their goals with zeal and fervor.

-- House Leads: Mrs. Habina and Mrs. Culley
+- Current House Leads: Mrs. Culley and Mrs. Habina

 Josaja House